Let’s play a game.

 Work and Life Balance

-This unique blend of competencies is rooted in the same ethos that Wellingtone have for PMOs.
+This unique blend of competencies is rooted in the same ethos that Wellingtone has for PMOs.

 Source: Reed; How to Achieve a Work-Life Balance